Recognized Holidays: [ FY2023]

 Regular part-time staff members are paid at their regular rate for the hours not worked if a holiday falls on a day that they are scheduled to work.

-Non-exempt weekly-paid staff members who are required to work on a University-recognized holiday may either:
+Non-exempt weekly-paid staff members who are required to work on a University-recognized holiday may receive either:

 University-recognized holidays occurring during a previously scheduled paid time off period are not charged to a staff member's individual's paid time off allowance.